godaddy-wordpress/woocommerce-customizer/readme.txt

 == Description ==

-WooCommerce includes a lot of filters so you can customize button text, labels, and more -- but you have to write PHP code to use them.
+WooCommerce includes tons of filters to let you customize button text, labels, and more, but you have to write PHP code to use them.
 This plugin provides a settings page where you can add your customizations and save them without needing to write any code or modify any templates, which is helpful for quick change testing.

+> Requires WooCommerce 2.1+

 Here's the list of customizations you can make: